MSD-Academy/.github/profile/README.md

 ```
 git clone https://github.com/mosaied/mosaied.git
 ```

-Once you have cloned the code, you can deploy it to your own server or use a cloud-based hosting provider.
+Once you have cloned the code and done with the #[configurations](https://github.com/mosaied), you can deploy it to your own server or use a cloud-based hosting provider.

 Once Mosaied is deployed, you can start designing your chat bot and adding features.
 For more information, please see our documentation.